eclipse-zenoh/zenoh-c/docs/concepts.rst

 Options Structures `z_xxx_options_t`
 ------------------------------------

 `z_xxx_options_t` are Plain Old Data (POD) structures used to pass multiple parameters to functions.
-This makes API compact and allows to extend the API keeping backward compatibility.
+This makes the API compact and allows extending the API while keeping backward compatibility.

 Note that when an "options" structure contains `z_moved_xxx_t*` fields, assigning `z_move` to this field does not affect the owned object.
 However, passing the structure to a function transfers ownership of the object.
 Example:

 .. code-block:: c

-    // assume that we want to mark our message with some metadate of type int64_t z_publisher_put_options_t options;
+    // assume that we want to mark our message with some metadata of type int64_t z_publisher_put_options_t options;
     z_publisher_put_options_default(&options);
     int64_t metadata = 42;